NikhilNRS/PFS_Walkthrough_Example/README.md

 # Instructions for reading Walkthrough Example

 This Walkthrough is intended for showing how to interact with the simpful Probabilistic Fuzzy System.
-It mainly uses the Probabilistic Fuzzy System which can be found at: https://github.com/Nikhilrs1993/simpful and the evolution modules which is listed in the folder `modules`.
+It mainly uses the Probabilistic Fuzzy System which can be found at: https://github.com/Nikhilrs1993/simpful and the evolution modules which are listed in the folder `modules`.

 The quickest way to get the code runnning is probably to set up a virtual env using the simpfulediting.yml file.
 Alternatively, one can pip install the master branch of https://github.com/Nikhilrs1993/simpful.